 Experienced Atlanta Family and Immigration Law

 Keeping your family together is always a priority.
 Many people who immigrate to the U.S. need help uniting their families legally and permanently.
-G. Briceno and Associates has worked with clients in different states around the country to determine the best path toward bringing their families together.
+G. Briceno's Atlanta family and immigration law attorneys have worked with clients in different states around the country to determine the best path toward bringing their families together.
 Our attorneys have the experience and knowledge needed to handle even the most difficult cases.
-Our approach is to listen, understand our client’s unique circumstances, and then craft the right approach for a long-term residency solution.
+Our G. Briceno Atlanta family and immigration law attorney's approach these cases by listening, understanding our client’s unique circumstances, and then crafting the right approach for a long-term residency solution.

 Understanding The Process

-Our attorneys have the experience and knowledge needed to handle these difficult cases.
+Our Atlanta family and immigration law attorneys have the experience and knowledge needed to handle these difficult cases.
 First of all, it is important to understand what family-based immigration is and how it works.
 It requires at least two family members; one is known as a petitioner and one is known as a beneficiary.
 The petitioner has to be either a U.S. citizen or a lawful permanent resident.
 The beneficiary is a foreign family member who wants to work and reside in the United States.

 There are two categories: immediate relative or family preference.
 If you are a spouse, parent or child of a U.S. citizen, you are considered an immediate relative.
 All other relationships are considered as family preference.
 There is no limit to the amount of immediate relative visas given out each year.
 On the other hand, the visas given to those considered to be family preference are numbered.
 Regardless, we can help you through this process from beginning to end.